MicrosoftDocs/win32/desktop-src/VdsWmi/defraganalysis-method-in-class-win32-volume.md

 ---
 title: DefragAnalysis method of the Win32\_Volume class
 description: The DefragAnalysis method generates a fragmentation analysis for a volume.This topic uses Managed Object Format (MOF) syntax.
-For more information about using this method, see Calling a Method. ms.assetid: '22619e64-845c-4369-9d27-2ccbffed8ad4'
+For more information about using this method, see Calling a Method. ms.assetid: 22619e64-845c-4369-9d27-2ccbffed8ad4
+keywords:
+- DefragAnalysis method
+- DefragAnalysis method, Win32_Volume class
-keywords: ["DefragAnalysis method", "DefragAnalysis method, Win32_Volume class", "Win32_Volume class, DefragAnalysis method"]
+- Win32_Volume class, DefragAnalysis method
 topic_type:
 - apiref
 api_name: